chaeyeonlee07/chaeyeonlee07/README.md

 <h4 align="left">Hi 👋, I'm Chae Yeon Lee</h4>
 Welcome to my brand new 🥕 github!!! 🥨

 <p1 align="left"> I am a passionate student studying math and CS at UC Berkeley.
-I am interested in data science, statistics, and problem solving in general.
-My hobbies are exercising and drawing!</p1>
+I am interested in data science, statistics, and problem solving in general. </p1>

 <h4 align="left"> 🍠🥟 Currently (May 16th) Learning JavaScript!~~~ Very excited to learn new concepts and skills over this break 🍩
  My study notes can be found in a new🍯 Repo called JavaScript Chrome App